-Optional Practical Training (OPT) and STEM OPT FAQs
+Optional Practical Training (OPT) & STEM OPT

 Can I apply for OPT/STEM OPT while I’m located abroad?